All Episodes

 Yeah, immigrants.

-US citizens who appear to be an immigrant who are actually born here, who have actual documentation are being treated like an American because Americans have rights and they're not giving them any of those rights and they're splitting families.
+They're not being treated like an American because Americans have rights and they're not giving them any of those rights and they're splitting families.

-And we need we don't need more ice agents.
+And we need, we don't need more ICE agents.

-We need more people that are willing to help their neighbor, and it has to start with you and with you and you and me.
+And it has to start with you and with you and you and me.

-I think more ICE agents should be out in our communities, and I think they're doing an amazing job keeping communities safe.
+I think more ICE agents should be out in our communities and I think they're doing an amazing job keeping communities safe.

-I've actually seen the opposite, and let me know what you guys think about this, but we've seen an uptick, like I said, in left-wing political violence.
+Let me know what you guys think about this, but we've seen an uptick, like I said, in left-wing political violence.

-And I see a lot of people that I've known in the past, like Charlie Kirk getting shot because people think that he's a fascist, and we're being told that all Trump supporters and all the Trump administration can be likened to Nazis, fascists, people who want to take away your rights, they're going after citizens when respectfully that's not true.
+And we're being told that all Trump supporters and all the Trump administration can be likened to Nazis, fascists, people who want to take away your rights.

-And they're demonizing they're demonizing every single thing that Trump supporters and the Trump administration believes in and liking it to Hitler, it's getting people like me hurt, and it's getting the right wing hurt, not the left wing.
+And they're demonizing every single thing that Trump supporters and the Trump administration believes in and liking it to Hitler.

 If you can point to where the left wing is being committed against with acts of political violence at the rate of the right wing, I would love to see that.